karoliinaparnanen/karoliinaparnanen-Transcoding-Industrial-Music/README.md

 Weight normalisation can be turned off by passing `normalize_weights=False`.
 This allows for arbitrary vector arithmetic with the embedding vectors, e.g. using a negative weight to subtract one vector from another.

-Additionally the `variance` parameter (default: 0) can be used to add some Gaussian noise before decoding, to add random variation to the samples.
+Additionally the `variance` parameter (default: 0) can be used to add some Gaussian noise before decoding, to add random variation to the samples.<br><br>

 **Note on sample length and audio segmentation**<br>
 Currently, the tool/models treat all samples as 2 second long clips.
 Shorter files get padded, longer files crop.

 For the purpose of building the library, an additional parameter, `library_segmentation`, can be set to `True` when initialising the tool.
 If `False`, files in the library are simply considered as their first 2 second.
-However, if `True`, the segments within longer files are considered as individual samples for the purpose of the library and similarity search.Note that while this is implemented and technically working, the segmentation currently seems too sensitive.
+However, if `True`, the segments within longer files are considered as individual samples for the purpose of the library and similarity search.Note that while this is implemented and technically working, the segmentation currently seems too sensitive.<br><br>

 **Example of a full Terminal session following the above instructions** <br>